nemozny/lineageos-galaxy-watch/README.md

 &nbsp;

 ## Prerequisites
-1. Ensure you are running the latest LineageOS on your phone.
+1. Ensure you are running the latest LineageOS/crDroid on your phone.
 In this example, it is a one-day-old build, updated weekly via OTA.
-2. LineageOS version 21-20241025-nightly-beyondlte
+2. I have switched to crDroidAndroid-15.0-20250416-beyond1lte-v11.4
 3. Have your PC ready with all required drivers and ADB set up, used initially for the LineageOS installation.
 Follow the official guide if not already set.
 4. Do NOT install Samsung Wear app yet.

+## Side note
+Transferring my Watch to a different OS/phone never worked.
+For instance after wiping out my phone.
+I always had to perform Watch reset.
+Which is not a big problem, if you have backed up your Watch settings using Samsung Smart Switch.
+During Watch transfer it just asks you to sign in with your Google account and restores majority of your Watch settings and apps.
+The downside is that you need to grant Smart Switch pretty much full access to your phone.

+Make sure you have an existing backup in Settings - Account and backup on your Watch or Samsung Wear!

 &nbsp;
 ## Lygisk Installation